twineworks/tweakflow/site/content/reference.md

 ---
-title: The tweakflow data processing language
+title: The tweakflow language
 ---

 ## Motivation

 Tweakflow offers a way for JVM applications to evaluate user-supplied expressions in a formula-like notation.
 Tweakflow supports user-defined functions, libraries, and modules, to support applications in which the user-supplied computations can grow to non-trivial size and complexity.
 The host application is in control of how much sophistication is available to users.

 ## Requirements